Jielong 1

 Jielong 1 (捷龙一号运载火箭, meaning "agile dragon", also known as Smart Dragon 1, SD-1), is a solid fueled orbital launch vehicle developed by China Academy of Launch Vehicle Technology's subsidiary China Rocket to launch up to 150 kg to a 700 km altitude Sun-synchronous orbit.
 The rocket is 19.5 meters tall, 1.2 meters in diameter and weighs 23.1 metric tons.
 It is a solid fuel, 4 stage orbital rocket.

+History

 The development of the rocket took 18 months (initiated in February 2018); the rocket uses propulsion technology from Chinese missile programs.
-The program aims to produce a launch vehicle with launch price per mass of $US 30,000/kg, or $6 million for the launch.
+The program aimed to produce a launch vehicle with launch price per mass of $US 30,000/kg, or $6 million for the launch.

 The launch vehicle features an inverted-position fourth stage motor and payload space during the initial portion of the launch sequence; the stack rotates to front after third stage separation.

 The maiden flight of Jielong 1 on 17 August 2019, 04:11 UTC was successful.
 It delivered three small satellites into polar orbit.
 The satellites were the Xingshidai 5 Earth observation satellite, Tianqi 2 experimental satellite and a third small Earth observing satellite Qiancheng 01 from Qiansheng Exploration Technology Co.
 Ltd. The launch took place from Jiuquan, with the rocket taking off from a road-mobile transporter.